t0mk/rocketreport/README.md

 ![notification](https://iamges.com/rr_notification.png)

-You can template the message body to a small extent by the TELEGRAM_HEADER configuration value.
+You can template the message body to a small extent by the TELEGRAM_HEADER_TEMPLATE configuration value.
 It's a string with space-delimited identifiers.
-If identifier starts with %, it's substituted by looked-up value.
+If identifier starts with "_", it's substituted by looked-up value.
 Otherwise, identifier is put to the message.

 The substitution identifiers can refer to configured plugins by label ("labl" find in plugin conf), or they refer to plugins with no arguments.

 Examples of header templates:
-- `TELEGRAM_HEADER="Hi!"` will send report with "Hi!" in the body
+- `TELEGRAM_HEADER_TEMPLATE="Hi!"` will send report with "Hi!" in the body
-- `TELEGRAM_HEADER="%timeMin ETH: %ethPrice` will send report with "2024-05-16_14:34 ETH: 2,998 $T" in the header.
+- `TELEGRAM_HEADER_TEMPLATE="_timeMin ETH: _ethPrice` will send report with "2024-05-16_14:34 ETH: 2,998 $T" in the header.
-- If you have plugin
+- If you use [plugins.yml from _examples/portfolio](_examples/portfolio/plugins.yml), you can do `TELEGRAM_HEADER_TEMPLATE="Total: _total"`, and the header will have value of plugin marked with "labl" "total".